Utilization of Pre-trained Language Model for Adapter-based Knowledge Transfer in Software Engineering: Discussions

 In this section, we analyze the attention of the function name tokens in two code samples, one written in Ruby and the other in Go.
 The goal is to gain insights into how adapters influence attention at different layers when they are inserted into the PLMs, as compared to when they are excluded from the PLMs.

 As an example, consider Figure \ref{fig:go-attention} which illustrates the attention behavior when a Go code sample is fed to RoBERTa.
-We use the Bertviz \footnote{https://github.com/jessevig/bertviz} tool to visualize the attention weights of the model.
+We use the Bertviz\footnote{https://github.com/jessevig/bertviz} tool to visualize the attention weights of the model.
 On the left side, the attention of the last layer of RoBERTa is depicted without adapters, and it can be observed that the third head in the last layer only attends to the \verb|sum| token.
 The figure on the right side shows the same attention head when the adapters are inserted.
 On the right side, we observe that the same head in the same layer pays more attention to other tokens related to the function name when adapters are included.
 For example, the attention on the keyword \verb|func| indicates that the model bounds the function name with this keyword, or the tokens \verb|method|, \verb|prints|, \verb|the|, and \verb|sum| are semantically related to the function name, and so they are given more attention by the \verb|sum| token.

-Another example can be seen in Figure \ref{fig:ruby-attention}, where a Ruby code sample is fed to the model, and the attention of the tenth layer from the fourth head is shown.
-On the left, adapters are excluded, and on the right, adapters are inserted into the PLMs, highlighting the impact of adapters on the attention gained by the model.
+Another example can be seen in Figure \ref{fig:ruby-attention}, where a Ruby code sample is fed to RoBERTa, and the attention of the tenth layer from the fourth head is shown.
+On the left, adapters are excluded, and on the right, adapters are inserted into the NL-PLM, highlighting the impact of adapters on the attention gained by the model.
 Similar observations are noticed in this figure too.
 When adapters are used, the attention of the token \verb|sum| to other related tokens increases.

+Figures~\ref{fig:ruby-attention-codebert} and \ref{fig:ruby-attention-graphcodebert} demonstrate the effect of adding adapters to CodeBERT and GraphCodeBERT, respectively, in the same Ruby function, as the one used in Figure~\ref{fig:ruby-attention}.
+In Figure~\ref{fig:ruby-attention-codebert}, we observe that when adapters are added to CodeBERT, the model pays more attention to the parts related to the function name.
+The function name \texttt{sum} pays high attention to the \texttt{def}, \texttt{puts} and \texttt{+} keywords in the code, and the \texttt{prints}, \texttt{the} and \texttt{sum} words in the comment, which suggests that it can detect the boundaries of the function on this attention head.
+Figure~\ref{fig:ruby-attention-graphcodebert} presents another interesting observation.
+GraphCodeBERT and GraphCodeBERT with adapters attend to the same tokens more than other tokens in the code and comment; but when adapters are added, the intensity of the attention increases.